Anastasia-Labs/lucid-evolution/examples/with-react-cra/README.md

 yarn install
 ```

+3. Customize the app by editing `src/config/app.config.ts`

-3. Start the development server:
+4. Start the development server:

 ```bash
 yarn start
 ```

-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Project Structure